Finally, the Final HSR Rules: Key Takeaways for the New HSR Pre-Merger Notification Form

 What Does This Mean for My Next Deal?

-• Filing Under the Current Rules and Filing on Letters of Intent: The New HSR Rules are not expected to go into effect until early January 2025.
+• Filing Under the Current Rules and Filing on Letters of Intent: The New HSR Rules are currently scheduled to go into effect on February 10, 2025 (i.e., 90 days after their publication on the Federal Register on November 12, 2024), though implementation is likely to be delayed until March 2025 if President-Elect Donald Trump issues a "regulatory freeze" memorandum as expected once he takes office.
 If you are planning to sign your transaction in the short term, consider whether you can accelerate your HSR Filing to file under the current rules, including whether it may be appropriate to file an HSR with a letter of intent or term sheet.

 • Analyze Antitrust Risks Early: Consider analyzing the antitrust risks and competitive overlaps early in transaction planning.
 This will allow parties to draft the newly required competition analysis and enable the parties to consider any additional timing implications.
 Depending on the level of antitrust risk and transaction certainty, parties should consider preparing the HSR Filing earlier in the process to allow sufficient time.